Yandex Cloud

 • v$google_top_rising_terms: Name of the view for the imported data.

 • <cluster_ID>: Managed Service for ClickHouse® cluster ID.
-You can retrieve it with a list of clusters in the folder.
+You can get it from your folder’s cluster list.

-2. To output the first 100 entries from the selected view, run the SQL query (in the example, we use the v$google_top_rising_terms view and the db1 database):
+2. To retrieve the first 100 records from the view, run the following SQL query (in our example, we use database db1 and its view v$google_top_rising_terms):

 SELECT * FROM db1.v$google_top_rising_terms limit 100